Elbarba78/ic880a-gateway/esp32-sgp41-oled/README.md

 | GPIO21 (SDA) | SDA   | SDA  |
 | GPIO22 (SCL) | SCL   | SCL  |

+The example defines these pins as `SDA_PIN` and `SCL_PIN` in `src/main.cpp`.
+If your board uses different I²C pins, adjust the constants accordingly.

 Connect the battery to the TP4056 module, then to the MTS-103 switch, and finally feed the ESP32's `VBAT` or `5V` input (according to your module).
 The charger module prevents overcharging of the cell.